CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터네트워크/250402-reliable_data_transfer.md

 - `deliver_data()`: Called by rdt to deliver data to application.

 We consider only unidirectional data transfer, but control info will flow in both directions.
-We use FSMs specify sender and receiver.
+We use FSMs to specify sender and receiver.

 ## rdt1.0: reliable transfer over a reliable channel